Joao4569/farm_fresh/README.md

 - I incorporated the use of a `http-equiv` meta tag to allow the support of older Internet Explorer versions and eliminate validation errors when validating our HTML.
 - Contains all the relevant script tags needed to run Bootstrap version 4.6.
 - Contains all the secmented sections of blocks so that I can extend this template later on and replace segments of it as needed.
+- Contains the sites main header with logo, search bar, user related links and the link to the shopping cart.

 # Testing